Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/market_research.md

-We then talked to personal connections we know to see if there would be a smaller personal ice box market, however this also backfired, as most people in that market would not need their medication cold dor much longer than a few hours, and can do so with a small box when on holiday etc.
+We then talked to personal connections we know to see if there would be a smaller personal ice box market, however this also backfired, as most people in that market would not need their medication cold or much longer than a few hours, and can do so with a small box when on holiday etc. We even looked at a potential vet market as they must travel large distances to rural farms with their vaccines.

-The conclusion we came to was that the NHS market was no good.
+The conclusion we came to was that the NHS and personal markets were no good.
 We proposed a second market to Kitty of a third world country where the journeys are less dangerous than those currently taken, but still require a lot of vaccinations in one go.
 We then looked at current large